SamEdwardes/samedwardes.com/src/pages/data-science.md

 hide_table_of_contents: true
 ---

-Hi, I'm Sam!
-I am a Data Scientist in Vancouver, BC.
 I love using Python, R, and all things open source.

 **Links**